wjacks4/Odds-/README.md

 (A great video covering the steps AFTER 6 below for Windows can be found here -> https://www.youtube.com/watch?v=bi7ow5NGC-U)

    1. First, an Amazon Virtual Machine needs to be created.
-The first step in this process is to navigate to the Amazon Web Services homepage and select "Create a free account"
+Navigate to the Amazon Web Services homepage and select "Create a free account"

    2. Once your account has been created, navigate to the "Instances" tab, and select the blue button labeled "Launce Instance"